neilrackett/atarist-pong-wars/README.md

 - Copy `PONGWARS.TOS` and `PONGWARS.PI1` to your Atari ST and run it.
 - Press Esc to quit.

 Don't have a real Atari ST?
-Try it from drive C of our [Atari ST in 3D](https://labs.mesmotronic.com/atari-st)!
+Try it from drive C of our [Atari ST in 3D](https://labs.mesmotronic.com/atari-st) or download a bootable disk image for your favourite emulator on the [releases](https://github.com/neilrackett/atarist-pong-wars/releases) page.

 ## Build